A Law of Data Separation in Deep Learning: Abstract

 \section{Abstract}

-Multilayer neural networks have achieved superhuman performance in many artificial intelligence applications.
-However, their black-box nature obscures the underlying mechanism for transforming input data into labels throughout all layers, thus hindering architecture design for new tasks and interpretation for high-stakes decision makings.
-We addressed this problem by introducing a precise law that governs how real-world deep neural networks separate data according to their class membership from the bottom layers to the top layers in classification problems.
-This law shows that each layer roughly improves a certain measure of data separation by an \textit{equal} multiplicative factor.
-This law manifests in modern architectures such as AlexNet, VGGNet, and ResNet in the late phase of training.
-This law together with the perspective of data separation offers practical guidelines for designing network architectures, improving model robustness and out-of-sample performance during training, as well as interpreting deep learning predictions.
+While deep learning has enabled significant advances in many areas of science, its black-box nature hinders architecture design for future artificial intelligence applications and interpretation for high-stakes decision makings.
+We addressed this issue by studying the fundamental question of how deep neural networks process data in the intermediate layers.
+Our finding is a simple and quantitative law that governs how deep neural networks separate data according to class membership throughout all layers for classification.
+This law shows that each layer improves data separation at a constant geometric rate, and its emergence is observed in a collection of network architectures and datasets during training.
+This law offers practical guidelines for designing architectures, improving model robustness and out-of-sample performance, as well as interpreting the predictions.